-Before making insecticide applications, monitor insect populations to determine if treatment is needed.
-If pesticide (fungicide or insecticide) application is necessary:
+Before making pesticide applications, monitor insect populations and signs of plant disease to determine if treatment is needed.
+If pesticide (fungicide, insecticide, or miticide/acaricide) application is necessary, please do the following:

-- 1. Use selective pesticides to reduce risk to pollinators and other nontarget beneficial insects. - 2.
+- 1. Use selective pesticides to reduce risk to pollinators and other non-target beneficial insects.
+Look for pesticides with low toxicity to bees and with short residual activity when possible. - 2.
 Read and follow all pesticide label directions and precautions.
-The label is the law!
+The Label is the Law!
 The EPA now requires the addition of a "Protection of Pollinators" advisory box on certain pesticide labels.
-Look for the bee hazard icon in the Directions for Use and within crop-specific sections for instructions to protect bees and other insect pollinators.
+Look for the bee hazard icon in the "Directions for Use" and within crop specific sections for instructions to protect bees and other insect pollinators. - 3.
+Minimize in-field exposure of bees to pesticides by avoiding applications when bees are actively foraging in the crops.
+Apply pesticides in the early evening to allow for maximum residue degradation before bees return to forage the next morning.
+Bee foraging activity is also dependent upon temperature and density of flowers in the crop field.
+The greatest risk of bee exposure is during crop bloom.
+If applying outside of crop bloom, consider mowing flowering weeds in and around the field prior to pesticide application.

-- 3. Minimize infield exposure of bees to pesticides by avoiding applications when bees are actively foraging in the crops.
-Bee flower visitation rate is highest in early morning.
-Apply pesticides in the late afternoon or early evening to allow for maximum residue degradation before bees return the next morning.
-Bee foraging activity is also dependent upon time of year (temperature) and stage of crop growth.
-The greatest risk of bee exposure is during bloom. - 4.
-Minimize off-target movement of pesticide applications by following label directions to minimize off target movement of pesticides.
-Do not make pesticide applications when the wind is blowing towards bee hives or off-site pollinator habitats.
+4. Follow label directions to minimize off target movement of pesticides.
+Do not make pesticide applications when the wind is blowing towards beehives or off-site pollinator habitats.